sergiishevchenko/range-teaching-app/README.md

 ## Usage

+### Getting Started

-1. Start both the backend and frontend servers
+1. **Start both servers**: Backend on port 8000 and frontend on port 3000
-2. Open `http://localhost:3000` in your browser
+2. **Open the application**: Navigate to `http://localhost:3000` in your browser
+3. **Learn about Range**: Expand the "What is Range?" section in the Tutor component
+4. **Read instructions**: Check the collapsible Instructions section for detailed guidance

+### Working with Challenges

+1. **Select Challenge Type** (optional):
+   - Use the Challenge Type selector to choose a specific type (Less Than, Greater Than, Between, Exact)
+   - Or select "Random" to get a random challenge
+   - Changing the type automatically loads a new challenge

+2. **Understand the Challenge**:
-3. Read the tutor section to understand what Range means
+   - Read the challenge description in the Tutor section
-4. View the challenge and try to achieve the target range
+   - View the target requirements (e.g., "Range < 300")
+   - Click "💡 Show Hint" for contextual guidance

+3. **Manipulate the Graph**:
-5. Click and drag the bubbles to move them along the y-axis
+   - Click and drag bubbles to move them along the y-axis (or x-axis)
+   - Watch how the range changes as you move points
+   - Use hints to guide your adjustments

+4. **Submit Your Answer**:
-6. Click "Submit Answer" to check if your range is correct
+   - Click "Submit Answer" to validate your solution
-7. Get feedback and try again or start a new challenge
+   - View immediate feedback with detailed range information
+   - See celebration animations if correct!

+5. **Continue Learning**:
+   - If incorrect, adjust points and try again (attempts are tracked)
+   - If correct, click "Try Another Challenge" for a new challenge
+   - Use "Reset" to restore initial graph state without changing the challenge

+### Tracking Progress

+- **View Statistics**: Check the statistics dashboard for:
+  - Number of completed challenges
+  - Total challenges attempted
+  - Your success rate percentage
+- **Export Data**: Click "📥 Export JSON" to download your statistics
+- **Reset Stats**: Click the "🔄" button to clear all statistics
+- **Monitor Attempts**: See how many attempts you've made for the current challenge

+### Tips

+- Use hints when stuck - they provide contextual advice based on your current range
+- Collapse sections you don't need to focus on the graph
+- Try different challenge types to practice various range concepts
+- Statistics persist across browser sessions using localStorage

 ## API Endpoints